9 Inspiring Flannery O'Connor Destinations in Georgia

 Address: Liberty and Franklin Streets, Milledgeville, GA 31061

-6. Special Collections Library in Milledgeville
+6. Special Collections in Heritage Hall in Milledgeville

 Special Collections is a section of Georgia College’s Ina Dillard Russell Library dedicated to the curation of documents documenting Milledgeville's past.
 Staff of the Ina Dillard Russell Library established the Flannery O'Connor Collection shortly after the first publication of O'Connor's short story "The Geranium" in 1946.
 The early collection consisted of newspaper clippings, magazines containing the first publications of stories, the published works, and some early items from O'Connor's student days at Peabody High School and Georgia State College for Women.